aretasg/dockit/README.md

 ### Acknowledgments & Disclaimer
 prepare_ligand4.py, prepare_receptor4.py, and pythonsh are distributed as part of MGLTools 1.5.6 and all the ownership together with AutoDock Vina is credited to their respective authors (Morris et al., 2009).

+todo:
+create protein:cords file reader to support more than one different search box specifications per run flex residue support